dotnet/docs/docs/core/deploying/trim-self-contained.md

 Trim your application using the [dotnet publish](../tools/dotnet-publish.md) command.
 When you publish your app, set the following properties:

-- Publish as a self-contained app for a specific runtime: `-r win-x64`
+- Publish as a self-contained app for a specific runtime: `<RuntimeIdentifier>win-x64</RuntimeIdentifier>`
 - Enable trimming: `<PublishTrimmed>true</PublishTrimmed>`

-`PublishTrimmed` should be set in the project file so that trim-incompatible features are also disabled during `dotnet build`.

 The following example publishes an app for Windows as self-contained and trims the output.